 The Company has ongoing contracts with vendors for clinical trials and contract manufacturing.
 These contracts are generally cancellable, with notice, at the Company's option.
-The Company recorded accrued expenses of \$2.2 million and \$2.8 million for expenditures incurred by clinical and contract manufacturing vendors as of March 31, 2023, and December 31, 2022, respectively.
+The Company recorded accrued expenses of \$2.2 million and \$2.8 million for expenditures incurred by clinical and contract manufacturing vendors as of June 30, 2023, and December 31, 2022, respectively.

-At March 31, 2023, the Company had one significant contract with Fresenius Kabi that contains specific activities including non-cancellable commitments, minimum purchase commitments, and binding annual forecasts.
-As of March 31, 2023, there were non-cancellable purchase commitments related to the purchase of inventory for \$1.5 million to be paid in 2023.
+At June 30, 2023, the Company was party to a Negotiated Purchase Order Terms and Conditions for Clinical and Commercial Product, as amended effective as of August 1, 2022 (the "Fresenius Agreement"), with Fresenius Kabi that contains specific activities including non-cancellable commitments, minimum purchase commitments, and binding annual forecasts.
+As of June 30, 2023, there were non-cancellable purchase commitments under the Fresenius Agreement related to the purchase of inventory for \$2.1 million to be paid in 2023.